 HATHA AND VINYASA FLOW

 Pranayama is the formal practice of controlling the breath.
-This breath work is the founding principle behind all styles of yoga taught in order to improve one's yoga practice, staying connected and being mindful.
+This breath work is the founding principle behind all styles of yoga taught in order to improve one's yoga practice, staying connected for a mindfulness based practise.

-This style incorporates Two styles of yoga, each practiced in 45 min sequences.
-This promotes the body and mind to yield benefits in more areas than one.
-We first start the class with a few gentle yin like asanas to stretch the tendons and ligaments, preparing them for the intense Yang workout and for prana to flow freely.
-Yin Yoga is slow paced whereby we learn to relax in an asana for 2-3 minutes (sometimes longer), promoting deep tissue (and fascia) stretching by using the breath.
+This style incorporates two styles of yoga, each practiced in two sequences.
+The class incorporates a few gentle yin like asanas to stretch the tendons and ligaments, prepping them for the yang part of the class primarily working on muscle tissue.
+Yin Yoga is slow paced whereby we learn to relax in an asana for 2-3 minutes (sometimes longer in a traditional Yin class), promoting deep tissue (and fascia) stretching .

 YIN YANG YOGA

 This styles takes on the principles of yang yoga.
 This practice is cardio based and core instensive using more variations of asanas in order to give the body a physical workout.
-The health benefits are immediate mainly eliminating toxins by twisting, turning and sweating.
+The health benefits are immediate, stiulating bloodflow and energy by twisting and elevating heart rates.
 Ideal for improving stamina and strength.